acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 - [ ] explains why repository mining is appropriate for the proposed research problem
 - [ ] defines unit(s) of analysis or observation
-- [ ] justifies the selection of the datasets that were studied including specific selection criteria (e.g., number of stars, availability of tests, minimum lines of code and relevant code quality aspects for repository selection)
+- [ ] describes and justifies selection criteria (e.g., number of stars, availability of tests, minimum lines of code and relevant code quality aspects for repository selection)
-- [ ] justifies that the above-mentioned selection criteria is appropriate for the study
-- [ ] describes dataset characteristics; it includes data sources, size of the selected repositories, and dataset attributes relevant to the study at hand (e.g., number of commit messages)
+- [ ] describes dataset characteristics including data sources, size of the selected repositories, and dataset attributes relevant to the study at hand (e.g., number of commit messages)
 - [ ] describes data preprocessing steps
 - [ ] if manual annotations are carried out:
     - uses multiple annotators; reports the number of annotators